mlgid-project/mlgidGUI/docs/DOCUMENTATION.md

 ${\displaystyle f(x)=ax + b+ A\exp \left(-{\frac {(x-\mu)^{2}}{2\sigma^{2}}}\right)}$

-The fitting uses the ``curve_fit`` function of scypi, which performs a non-linear least squares fit.
+The fitting uses the ``curve_fit`` function of scipy, which performs a non-linear least squares fit.
 The user selects the bounds in the radial direction for the fitting, they are displayed as yellow lines to the left and right of the selected ROI.